Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # February 18th - Leveling Command Merge
 ## Fixed
-* Fixed an issue where streak reminders would be duplicated during bot restarts
+* Fixed an issue where streak reminders would be duplicated during bot restarts.

 ## Changed
 * Merged `/manage-xp` & `/manage-level` commands into a single `/leveling` command.